nordlicht/nordlicht/README.md

   `barcode.ppm`.
 You can then use your favourite graphics program to convert it to a real image format.

-  Known issues: The barcode sometimes seems off by a few seconds and can't handle videos with 2048p-resolution yet.
+  Known issues: The barcode seems off by a few seconds and something goes wrong with 2048p videos yet.